silq-lang/silq/README.md

 - observe(expression); conditions the joint probability distribution of the program variables on the event that the expression is not equal to zero
   *Note:* The probability that the expression is not equal to zero should be positive (enforced by PSI during normalization).

-- cobserve(variable,expression); conditions the joint probability distribution of the program variables on the event that the given variable equals the given expression.
+- cobserve(expression,value); conditions the joint probability distribution of the program variables on the event that the given expression equals the given value.
 The probability that the variable is equal to the expression must be zero, but the probability density at that point must be positive. *Note:* This is not currently enforced automatically by PSI, therefore some care is required when using this primitive.

 - assert(expression); puts the program in the error state in case the expression is not equal to zero (PSI will then report the probability of error).